 In parts of the U.S. where water is becoming scarce, such as in California, people have begun questioning the morality of bottled water.
 The Statistic Brian Research Institute’s 2015 report states that San Francisco’s tap water comes from the Yosemite National Park and is so pure that the EPA does not require it to be filtered.
 However, Nestlé, the largest bottled water company in the U.S., has continued production during one of California’s most historic droughts.
 Local activists have been challenging Nestlé, claiming it is wrong to profit off of something that comes free from nature, especially when the supply is limited.
 But Nestle, along with several other companies with water bottling plants in California, have remained unchanged in their decision to produce.
 As a result, many Californians have turned their backs on the bottled water industry, but many others across the U.S. are still active consumers.

 The concept of bottling something that comes free from nature can seem a bit unfair, but is it really the water that consumers are paying for or the convenience and security of knowing the water comes from a purified source?
 But if science tells us that tap water is just as good, then why are people still choosing to buy bottled water?
 Several entrepreneurs have taken it upon themselves to provide eco-friendly alternatives.
-Brita has become a leader in the water filter market, designing both water bottles and home water filters that can purify tap water easily.
+Brita has become a leader in the water filter market, designing both water bottles and home water filters as well as commercial water purification systems that can purify tap water easily.
 Other designers have also created new, innovative methods to purify tap water, such as black+blum who rely on the Japanese tradition of using sticks of charcoal to cleanse water.

 These alternatives may seem a bit pricier to start out, but their benefits add up quickly.
 It takes about 19 cents a day to fill up a year’s worth of 240 gallons, the average amount of water filtered through a household pitcher each year.
 To fill up the same amount with bottled water, it would take 1,818 16.9-ounce water bottles a year, costing roughly $4.98 a day.
 That’s a total savings of $1,748.35.
 Not only do these alternatives benefit the consumer’s wallet, but they also reduce water waste and pollution of plastic bottles.